JayLau123/Quantum-Chemistry/README.md

 ### DFT workflow

+Although the DFT model is often a simplification of the true electronic structure of materials, it is computationally efficient and provides valuable insights into the essential physics.

 Please see the jupyter notebook for more details

 <img width="584" alt="Screenshot 2023-03-20 at 17 44 13" src="https://user-images.githubusercontent.com/98719524/229385630-4ee01b62-f897-44dc-baf1-bb96d9830ada.png">